 26. Please share the following information on the PFACs accomplishments and impacts:

 26a.
 What were the three greatest accomplishments/impacts of the PFAC related to providing feedback or perspective?

+Incorporation of technology to maintain the PFAC group at SCC, providing a mechanism to support each other while continuing the mission of the SCC PFAC committee